Workman has bolstered its Fitwel expertise with the certification of two new Fitwel Ambassadors.

 Active participants in the healthy building movement

-Certified Fitwel Ambassadors are recognised as active participants in the healthy building movement, and are well-versed in the evidence-based connection between design and health.
+Certified Fitwel Ambassadors actively participate in the healthy building movement.
+They possess in-depth knowledge of the evidence-based connection between design and health.

-Charlotte Ross said: “As a society, we need to build less buildings in the future, so we need to focus on retrofitting and reusing what we already have, to fit the needs of the occupier.
+Charlotte Ross said: “As a society, we need to build less buildings in the future.
+As such, we need to focus on retrofitting and reusing what we already have, to fit the needs of the occupier.
 The post-Covid workplace will need to extend consideration of health and wellbeing in a manner that has never been required before.
 By applying the Fitwel certification, building owners can be sure they are delivering the healthiest workspace possible for their occupiers.”

 Imogen Waters said: “Our role as Fitwel Ambassadors is to gather, collate and research technical data, such as daylight calculations, along with softer information such as proximity to nutrition and fitness amenities, to make an informed assessment of the building’s health and wellbeing status.
 We regularly visit sites to appraise facilities and advise on improvements for the benefit of occupiers.”